 Just like interest can impede your payment’s ability to reduce your balance.
 Depending on the terms that you have signed up with that lender, they may reserve the right to include additional financial obligations on your account if you meet certain conditions such as failing to pay your dues on time.

-To eliminate this, it’s best to go back on the contract you have signed up for and find out what fees you are obligated to pay in instances when you default on your payments.
+To eliminate this, it’s best to go back on the contract you have signed up for.
+Find out what fees you are obligated to pay in instances when you default on your payments.
 Since late fees often activate if you miss the due date, then the most sensible thing to do is to make your payments on time.
 This way, a portion of your payment will actually go towards the balance.

 Another thing that could activate penalties on your account is if you constantly max out on your credit card balance, incurring over limit fees.
 You can avoid this by staying within your limit every month or paying your charges more than once per month.

 Lastly, there are transactional fees.
 These you incur whenever you transfer your balances or make cash advances.
-The latter is quite problematic as interest immediately starts accruing the moment your application for the advance is approved.
+The latter is quite problematic as interest immediately starts accruing upon approval of your application.
 Of course, the best way to avoid these fees is if you can avoid making the transactions where they are tied to, if not necessary.

 And then there is the fact that you compound interest.
 That £2,000 in the example will have it’s own interest since it’s a separate transaction.
 This means that less of the money you have allotted for that month actually goes to paying the original balances.